SpanishPear/react/react.md

             }
         }
     ```
+    ```

+  ## Components
+    * The building blocks of react applications literally.
+    * Instead of large components that we will copy and paste - we abstract them out into their own components.
+    * Components are akin to functions.

 # Splitting up components
 Items passed as key/value pairs into the class sets the props array passed into the component